-RSB welcomes appointment of a new Minister of State for Universities, Science, Research and Innovation and the new life sciences sector deal
+RSB welcomes appointment of new Minister and life sciences sector deal

 - 05 December 2018

 Chris Skidmore, conservative MP for Kingswood, has been appointed as the new Minister of State for Universities, Science, Research and Innovation following Sam Gyimah’s resignation earlier this month.

 The announcement of Chris Skidmore comes on the same day as the release of a second Life Sciences Sector deal by the Department for Business, Energy and Industrial Strategy, the Life Sciences Organisation and the Office for Life Sciences.